epsagon/epsagon-kubernetes/pkg/cluster_agent/tests/system/README.md

 # Epsagon Kubernetes Cluster Agent - System tests

-To run the ckuster agent system tests, you need the kubectl context to be set to a kubernetes cluster.
+To run the cluster agent system tests, you need the kubectl context to be set to a kubernetes cluster.
 Those tests also run as part of the CICD by an workflow set for this repo.
 The workflow which already take care of the environment setup (using a Kind cluster).